-The Islanders got a steal in the sixth round with the Notre Dame standout.
-The Minnesota native fell this late in the draft due to a couple of reasons, Lee was undecided whether he would attend the University of Minnesota to play hockey and football and he was playing in the USHL after being drafted.
-Lee could have left college and signed with any team of his choosing.
-Lee decided on signing with the team that drafted him.
+The Islanders got a steal in the sixth round with the University of Notre Dame standout.
+The Minnesota native fell this late in the draft for a couple of reasons: Lee was undecided whether he would attend the University of Minnesota to play hockey and football, and he was playing in the USHL after being drafted.
+After his junior year, Lee signed with the Islanders.
 He scored his first NHL goal on his first shot.

 A numbers game had him start the 2014-15 season in Bridgeport.
 After a few weeks, he made his season debut with the Islanders and scored 25 goals.
 He had a weak 2015-16 season but bounced back with a strong 34-goal, 52-point performance the following season.

 Lee wasn’t satisfied with his first 30-goal season, and he potted 40 goals in the 2017-18 season, putting his name in the conversation for one of the league’s most reliable goal scorers.

 Following his stellar 40-goal performance, Lee was honored with being named the 15th captain in Islanders history following Tavares’ departure from the organization. (from ‘Anders Lee selected as Islanders captain, Newsday, 10/05/2018) When Lamoriello and head coach Barry Trotz took the reins of the organization, they asked around as to who makes for the best leader on the Islanders team.

 It was clear to me, clear as day, that Anders would be the 15th captain of the Islanders.
 We broke the news today during our morning meeting.
 I think he has a respectful thought process about the whole thing.
 He should be very proud of the respect that his teammates give him and the honor to be named a captain.Barry Trotz